cpicpgx/cpic-data/README.md

 node src/main/node/writeData.js **PATH_TO_EXISTING_DIRECTORY**
 ```

-By default it will use the production API.
+By default, it will use the production API.
 If you want to use a local development API set the `API` envvar to `dev`.